Auto Basics 101: What Your Dashboard Lights Really Mean (And When to Take Action)

 “What do all these dashboard lights mean?”

-Your dashboard lights is the way your car sends you alerts.
+Your dashboard lights are how your car sends you alerts.
 Some lights are just friendly reminders, while others are serious warnings you should never ignore.
 Let’s break it down:

 🔴 RED = Stop Driving ASAP (Safety or Major System Failure)